fischejo/comment/README.md

 * Context-Menu -> Copy to Clipboard: disabled, da kein HTML Support möglich.

 # FAQ
-## Does this user script supports Chrome/Chromium:
+## Does this user script support Chrome/Chromium:
 No

 ## What is an **item**?